 The other aspect of classical statistics crucial for our purposes is that it ignores everything before sampling.
 This is often unreasonable.
 For instance, we may know a good deal about the situation under study, based on prior experience.
 Such situations are typical in, e.g., industrial quality control: suppose we are employed by a rope manufacturer, and are testing the breaking strain of ropes in a current batch.
 We may have to hand large amounts of data obtained from tests on previous batches from the same production line.
-In hypothesis testing, such prior knowledge is tacitly assumed, because we need it to be able to formulate H_0 and H_1 sensibly.
-But we may not be willing to enter the 'accept or reject' framework of hypothesis testing [which some statisticians believe is inappropriate and damaging]: how then can we use prior knowledge?
-In the estimation framework also, we may know a lot about θ before sampling [as in the rope example above]: indeed, if we do not have some prior knowledge of the situation to be studied, we would in practice not have enough prior interest in it to be willing to invest the time, trouble and money to study it statistically.
+Similarly for a scientist, testing a scientific hypothesis.